openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-graphic-drawing-shape.md

             .fill(0x317AF7)
             .stroke(Color.Black)
             .strokeWidth(4)
-            .strokeDashArray([20])```markdown
+            .strokeDashArray([20])
             .strokeDashOffset(10)
             .strokeLineCap(LineCapStyle.Round)
             .strokeLineJoin(LineJoinStyle.Round)
             .antiAlias(true)
-            // Draw a 300*50 rectangle with border at points (0,0) and (-5,-5) of Shape.
-The reason for setting negative viewport coordinates is that the default drawing start point is at the midpoint of the stroke width, so viewport needs to offset by half stroke width to fully display the border
+            // Draw a 300*50 rectangle with border at points (0, 0) and (-5, -5) in Shape.
+The reason for setting negative viewport starting coordinates is that the default drawing starting point is at the midpoint of the line width.
+To fully display the border, the viewport needs to be offset by half the line width.
             Shape() {
                 Rect()
                     .width(300)